middyjs/middy/README.md

 [fastify](http://fastify.io), [hapi](https://hapijs.com/), etc.), this
 problem has been solved using the [middleware pattern](https://www.packtpub.com/mapt/book/web_development/9781783287314/4/ch04lvl1sec33/middleware).

-This pattern allows developers to isolate this common technical concerns into *"steps"* that *decorate* the main business logic code.
+This pattern allows developers to isolate these common technical concerns into *"steps"* that *decorate* the main business logic code.
 Middleware functions are generally written as independent modules and then plugged in into the application in a configuration step, thus not polluting the main business logic